When it comes to cordless vacuums, it’s hard to argue with what Dyson brings to the table.

-All V6 variants have two power modes – normal and max.
+All V6 variants have two power modes – default and max.
 Max mode gives you access to all of the 100 air watts.
-In normal mode, power goes down to about 25 air watts in the default setting mode, so it’s about a quarter of the power.
+Power goes down to about 25 air watts in the default setting mode, so it’s about a quarter of the power.

 Turning on the max mode cuts down run time to 6 minutes.
-In normal mode, the run time will be as long as 20 minutes.
+The run time will be as long as 20 minutes in the default setting.

-To show you how this product performs, please watch these videos below.
+To show you how this product performs, please watch the videos below.

-The first one again is from Ibaisaic, where he tests the V6 Fluffy on the carpet and bare floor.
+Again, the first one is from Ibaisaic, where he tests the V6 Fluffy on the carpet and bare floor.

 Again, he’s using the UK version of the Fluffy that comes with the bristled cleaning head.
 It is the same tool found in the V6 Cord-Free vacuum.

 Overall the performance is awe-inspiring for a cordless vacuum.
-The bristled attachment as able to do an excellent job on medium pile carpet though you’ll have to use the max function, which cuts run time down to 6 minutes.
+The bristled attachment can do an excellent job on medium pile carpet though you’ll have to use the max function, which cuts run time down to 6 minutes.

 On bare floors, the performance was outstanding, with the soft roller bar picking up nearly all of the debris.

-This test reveals that the Fluffy tool has its limitations in terms of the size of debris it is capable of picking up.
+This test reveals that the Fluffy tool has limitations regarding the size of debris it can pick up.
 But you’ve got to remember that for larger bits of dirt, you can only use the combination or crevice tool.

 Consumers were happy with how the Fluffy did on bare floors.
 The soft roller cleaning head works great on various surfaces like tile and laminate wood.
-Reviews say that it will not scratch even sensitive surfaces like Ebony stained oak floors.
+Reviews say it will not scratch even sensitive surfaces like Ebony-stained oak floors.

-The combination of soft nylon and stiff carbon fiber grooves work well in picking up dust and stuff like rolled oats.
+The combination of soft nylon and stiff carbon fiber grooves works well in picking up dust and stuff like rolled oats.

 Versatility is another strong point, thanks to the interchangeable tools.

 Complaints include run time; some say it is closer to 15 minutes with the motorized attachment and the small dirt bin.